cisagov/LME/docs/markdown/reference/troubleshooting.md

 ![Check Default Index](/docs/imgs/index-patterns.png)

-Verify that the "Default" label is set next to the ```winlogbeat-*``` Index pattern:
+Verify that the "Default" label is set next to the ```INDEX_NAME-*``` Index pattern:

 ![Check Default Index](/docs/imgs/default-winlogbeat.png)

-If this Index pattern is not selected as the default, this can be re-done by clicking on the ```winlogbeat-*``` pattern and then selecting the following option in the subsequent page:
+If this Index pattern is not selected as the default, this can be re-done by clicking on the ```INDEX_NAME-*``` pattern and then selecting the following option in the subsequent page:

 ![Set Default Index](/docs/imgs/default-index-pattern.png)